benedekrozemberczki/walklets/README.md

 #### Input and output options

 ```
   --input STR            Input graph path.
-Default is `data/politician_edges.csv`.
+Default is `input/food_edges.csv`.
-  --embedding-output STR        Embeddings path.
-Default is `output/embeddings/politician_embedding.csv`.
+  --output STR           Embeddings path.
+Default is `output/food_embedding.csv`.
-  --cluster-mean-output STR     Cluster centers path.
-Default is `output/cluster_means/politician_means.csv`.
   --dimensions  INT      Number of dimensions.
 Default is 16.
-  --random-walk-length INT        Length of random walk per source.
+  --walk-length INT      Length of random walk per source.
 Default is 80.
-  --num-of-walks INT              Number of random walks per source.
+  --walk-number INT      Number of random walks per source.
 Default is 5.
   --window-size INT      Window size for proximity statistic extraction.
 Default is 5.
+  --min-count   INT      Minimal number of appeareances is to be kept.
+Default is 1.
 ```

 ### Examples

-The following commands learn a graph embedding and cluster center and writes them to disk.
+The following commands learn a graph embedding and writes these to disk.
 The node representations are ordered by the ID.

-Creating a GEMSEC embedding of the default dataset with the default hyperparameter settings.
+Creating a Walklet embedding of the default dataset with the default hyperparameter settings.
 Saving the embedding, cluster centres and the log file at the default path.

 ```
 python src/main.py